-Welcome a-Board, Part 3:
+Welcome a-Board Part 3: Board Member Communication

 As a board director, how you communicate is just as important as what you do.
 Successful directors think before they speak and influence their peers instead of making demands.
 Continue reading for more expert advice on effectively communicating as a board director.

-Think before you speak.
-Ask yourself: What is my intent?
-What is my objective?
 One savvy director says he phrases his questions to promote discussion and allow the board to examine the issue more deeply.

 Know what matters and what does not because time is limited.
 One veteran director comments, “There is always a director who wants to monopolize the conversation and listen to himself talk.
 Don’t be that person.”